Lillehammer Olympic Bobsleigh and Luge Track

-Lillehammer Olympic Bobsleigh and Luge Track (Lillehammer Olympiske Bob- og Akebane) is a bobsleigh, luge and skeleton track located at Hunderfossen in Lillehammer, Norway, 15 km north of the town center of Lillehammer.
+Lillehammer Olympic Bobsleigh and Luge Track (Lillehammer Olympiske Bob- og Akebane) is a bobsleigh, luge and skeleton track located at Hunderfossen in Lillehammer Municipality, Norway, 15 km north of the town center of Lillehammer.
 It was completed in 1992 for the 1994 Winter Olympics, where it hosted the bobsleigh events and luge events.
 It has since also hosted the FIBT World Championships 1995 in skeleton and the FIL World Luge Championships 1995, and hosted 2016 Winter Youth Olympics.

 Original plans called for the track to be located at Fåberg.
 Later it was proposed moved to Kanthaugen in the town center and then Holmenkollen in Oslo, before Hunderfossen was decided upon.
 The track is 1710 m, giving a competition length of 1365 m for bobsleigh and men's singles luge, and 1185 m for other luge competitions.
 The bobsleigh course has a vertical drop of 114 m, giving an 8.5 percent average grade.
 The track has been part of the proposed Oslo 2018 and 2022 Winter Olympics bids.